Lo Lieh: Acting career

 In the 1980s, Lo directed and starred in the 1980 film Clan of the White Lotus, along with Gordon Liu.
 Lo played Triad Gangster Boss in the 1988 film Dragons Forever, alongside Jackie Chan, Sammo Hung and Yuen Biao.
 Lo played Fei in the 1989 film Miracles along with Jackie Chan, Richard Ng and Billy Chow.

 In the 1990s, Lo played Choi Kun-lun in the 1991 film Sex and Zen alongside Lawrence Ng, Amy Yip and Kent Cheng.
 Lo played The General in the 1992 film Police Story 3: Super Cop alongside Jackie Chan and Michelle Yeoh.
+During the latter part of the decade, he moved to Guangdong in Mainland China to open a performing arts school.

 In the 2000s, Lo played Wei Tung's Uncle in the 2001 film The Vampire Combat, with Collin Chou and Valerie Chow.
-Lo's last film was 2001's Glass Tears, before retiring from acting at the age of 62.
+His last film was 2001's Glass Tears, before retiring from acting at the age of 62.

 Personal life

 Lo married Grace Tang Chia-li on April 15, 1976.
 Lo and his wife later divorced.
 He was the brother-in-law of Stanley Tong, who is brother of wife Grace.